What Is Geofencing? Everything You Need to Know

 Does Geofencing Require an App?

 Geofences can be used without an app by obtaining customers’ latitude/longitude or zip codes from digital ad networks.
-Another alternative is getting mobile location data from telecommunications providers that’s triangulated based on cell tower signals.
+Another alternative is getting mobile location data from telecommunications providers based on cell tower signals.
 Using geofences without an app provides only the general area of a customer (i.e. it’s highly inaccurate) and offers limited aggregated trends (e.g. people in this zip code typically do XYZ).

 Some location providers might also offer an algorithm of various geo-spacial data points to determine the likelihood of a person crossing a general geofenced area.
 This information is best used for general marketing purposes.